-GoPro Made An Ultralight Hero 10 Black Camera for FPV Drones
+GoPro Made an Ultralight Hero 10 Black Camera for FPV Drones

-A couple of weeks ago, GoPro introduced a new Hero 10 Black camera kit for creators and now it's released an option for aerial cinematography.
-The Hero 10 Black Bones takes the insides of the original Hero 10 camera and puts them in a streamlined body designed for mounting on an FPV drone.
+GoPro has launched a camera for aerial cinematography, just a couple of weeks after introducing a new Hero 10 Black camera kit for creators.
+Outfitted with the insides of the original Hero 10 camera, the Hero 10 Black Bones' streamlined design enables it to be mounted on an FPV drone.

 Until now, FPV pilots had to strip down a GoPro or other action cam themselves to get the weight down to reduce the impact on drone performance and battery life when attached.
 Also, the smaller and lighter the camera, the smaller the drone can be.
 The Hero 10 Black Bones is only 54 grams (1.9 ounces), which, while not as light as a completely naked GoPro, is light enough to mount on a 3-inch cinewhoop FPV drone such as the Diatone Taycan.